Andrew Vaughn Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The left-hander's last appearance came on Sunday against the Baltimore Orioles, when he went four innings, surrendering seven earned runs while giving up nine hits.
+- The right-hander last appeared on Tuesday against the Kansas City Royals, when he went six innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.